MikeFarrow/robust-tortoise/content/pages/index.md

   - type: hero_section
     title: 'Hi, I’m Eva.
 I help my dancers enjoy their lives.'
     subtitle: >-
-      I will handle your website design and production, social media accounts and digital advertisements for you, at an affordable price.
+      I will help you move your body in a way that will connect to your innermost traumas and dreams.
+Our method is accessible to all ages and physical ability.
     actions:
       - label: Contact Me
         url: /contact